eurosys-chapter/2017/program/posters.md

 *These posters will be co-located with conference from the main conference during the 3-hour poster session on Monday 24 April 2017.*

 *Posters of accepted EuroSys'17 workshops will be co-located with the 2-hour welcome reception on Sunday 23 April 2017.*

+## Best Student Poster Award

+The EuroSys 2017 open call for posters received 28 submissions.
+These posters were evaluated by a poster program committee consisting of Phillip Stanley- Marbell (University of Cambridge), Francisco Ballesteros (University of Rey Juan Carlos, Madrid), Antonio Barbalace (Huawei), Gero Dittmann (IBM Research), and Ivan Kuraj (MIT).

+The poster program committee selected 17 of these 28 submissions for presentation at the conference.

+In a second phase, at the conference poster session on Monday night, poster presenters had 3 minutes to convey their contributions to members of the poster jury.
+The poster jury consisted of Lydia Chen (IBM Research), David Cock (ETH Zurich), and Phillip Stanley-Marbell (University of Cambridge).
+There were a total of 35 posters at the poster session, (17 from open call and 18 from the main conference).

+There were many very strong posters, but in the end one poster stood out both in the initial reviews as well as in the independent evaluation at the poster
+session: The best student poster was awarded to "Putting the OS in Control of DRAM with Mapping Aliases", by Marius Hillenbrand and Frank Bellosa, Karlsruhe Institute of Technology.